frontenddogma/web-development-glossary/manuscript/a.md

 : The occurrence of events independent of the main program flow.
 A common way for dealing with asynchrony in is to provide subroutines that return to their caller an object, sometimes called a future or promise, that represents the ongoing events.&nbsp;[†](#w-asynchronous)

 Asynchronous Module Definition
 : A specification for the JavaScript programming language.
-AMD defines an application programming interface (API) that defines code module and their dependencies, and loads them asynchronously if desired.
+AMD defines an application programming interface (API) that defines code modules and their dependencies, and loads them asynchronously if desired.
 Implementations of AMD promise website performance improvements, because AMD implementations load smaller JavaScript files, and then only when they are needed, and fewer page errors, because AMD implementations allow developers to define dependencies that must load before a module is executed, so the module does not try to use outside code that is not available yet.&nbsp;[†](#w-amd) ℹ︎&nbsp;[github.com/amdjs/amdjs-api](https://github.com/amdjs/amdjs-api)

 Asynchronous JavaScript and XML
 : A set of web development techniques using web technologies on the client side to create asynchronous web applications.
 With AJAX, web applications can send and retrieve data from a server asynchronously (in the background) without interfering with the display and behavior of the existing page.
 By decoupling the data interchange layer from the presentation layer, Ajax allows web pages and applications to change content dynamically without the need to reload the entire page.
 In practice, modern implementations commonly utilize JSON instead of XML.&nbsp;[†](#w-ajax)